 Blood pressure goals depend upon protein excretion — Our approach to goal blood pressure in patients with nondiabetic CKD is as follows:

 In patients with established atherosclerotic cardiovascular disease, outcomes are better when the systolic pressure is lowered to below 130 to 135 mmHg.
 The data are presented elsewhere.
-(See "Blood pressure management in patients with atherosclerotic cardiovascular disease", section on 'Placebo-controlled trials with a mean baseline BP less than 140/90 mmHg' and "Blood pressure management in patients with atherosclerotic cardiovascular disease", section on 'Goal blood pressure'.)
+(See "What is the goal blood pressure in patients with atherosclerotic cardiovascular disease?", section on 'Placebo-controlled trials' and "What is the goal blood pressure in patients with atherosclerotic cardiovascular disease?", section on 'Goal blood pressure'.)

 Proteinuric patients — The best data supporting our recommendations for goal blood pressure in proteinuric patients with nondiabetic CKD come from the MDRD trial described above, which assessed the efficacy of both dietary protein restriction and more aggressive blood pressure lowering in patients with CKD.
 With respect to blood pressure lowering, the achieved mean arterial pressures in the usual and more aggressive blood pressure control arms were 96 and 91 mmHg (equivalent to 130/80 and 125/75 mmHg, respectively).
 This study suggested that, with increasing degrees of proteinuria at baseline, more aggressive blood pressure lowering provides benefit as compared with less aggressive blood pressure lowering.
 As an example, more aggressive lowering was associated with slowing of the rate of loss of glomerular filtration rate that was statistically significant only in patients with protein excretion of 3 g/day or more at study end (figure 2) .
 (See 'MDRD study' above.)